satyamedithe/bank/springbank/readme.md

-This is a Simple basic banking application that transfer funds within an account
+<p>This is a Simple basic banking application that transfer funds within an account</p>